staplerofsquirrels/AutoReloadMod/README.md

 ## Building it:
 Required: Visual Studio, .NET desktop development workload
 Clone the repository
-Open the project in Visual Studio
+Open AutoReload\AutoReload.sln in Visual Studio
 Add the BepInEx NuGet [https://nuget.bepinex.dev/upload](https://nuget.bepinex.dev/upload)
 Install the 2019.2.19 version of the Unity.Modules packade
 Add MelonLoader.dll to the references from MelonLoader\net35\